 Foothill Federal Credit Union (also known as "Foothill Credit Union") is a not-for-profit, member-owned cooperative financial institution that has served our schools, hospitals, and numerous small businesses in the San Gabriel Valley since 1958.
 Foothill Credit Union provides a range of financial products and services, similar to those found at the big banks.

 Who’s Eligible for Foothill Membership?

-Membership is available to individuals within our field of membership.
+Membership is available to individuals that work within our field of membership.
 Foothill Credit Union serves over 280 Select Employer Groups in the San Gabriel Valley.
 If eligible, you can become a member by making a $5.00 minimum deposit, which represents one share of ownership.

 You are eligible to join Foothill Credit Union if you are: